National Fish Passage Program

 Uvalde County Road 416

 This low level water crossing is constructed with gravel and metal culverts.
 During high water events, the gravel and metal culverts are washed downstream destroying the crossing.
 During low water periods, the water flows through the gravel crossing instead of through the culverts, creating a fish passage issue.
 In 2010, Uvalde County signed a cooperative agreement with USFWS to rebuild the crossing.
 In 2011, Uvalde County contracted TRC Engineering in Austin, TX, to design the new road crossing.
+TRC Engineering has completed the design and the Roads Department of Uvalde County plans on commencing construction in the spring of 2013.
 Partners in this project include Uvalde County, TPWD, and the Nueces River Authority.
-The project is due to begin in spring 2012.

 Charles Evans Low Water Crossing

 After a portion of the Llano River that crosses Mr. Evans property washed out the existing river crossing, Mr. Evans obtained a five year permit to construct a temporary sand and gravel crossing.
 With the permit expiring Mr. Evans is looking to rebuild a more permanent river crossing with the help of TXFWCO and TPWD.
 Mr. Evans is eager to start the project and will construct the crossing himself, using his own equipment and natural limestone slabs.
 Brian Waz, a fish passage engineer from Region 5, is designing the fish friendly low water crossing.
-The barrier is scheduled for replacement in 2012.
+Construction will begin in 2013.

 Aransas National Wildlife Refuge Culvert Replacement